ereekaur/finance/README.md

 One of these models is CGMY process (ADD)

-$\color{red} EXAMPLE ~ 4$ At certain poker site one can play a tournament format which consists of 30 players where the buy-in is 10$.
+$\color{red} Example ~ 4$ At certain poker site one can play a tournament format which consists of 30 players where the buy-in is 10$.
 In addition top five placements has a prize.
 In addition if you knock someone out of the tournament, you will get so called bounty prize; at the beginning  everyone has a bounty of worth 2.5$ which progressively increases such that your own bounty increases with 0.5*(bounty of the dropped player) and you will win actual money same amount.
 If one wins the whole tournament one can keep his own bounty.
 Furthermore the chance of winning the jackpot worth 1050$ after knocking someone out is 1/1000.
 Suppose that some player is skilled in a way that